entropy-z/entropy-z.github.io/_posts/2024-11-07-advanced-module-stomping-heap-stack-enc.md

     );
 ```

-After changing the protection to RW, we will populate the agent backup and write our shellcode to the .text section, then revert to the previous protection, and finally call ShellcodeMain, passing the structure as an argument.
+After changing the protection to ``RW``, we will populate the agent backup and write our shellcode to the ``.text`` section, then revert to the previous protection, and finally call ShellcodeMain, passing the structure as an argument.

 ```c
     Instance.Win32.VirtualProtect( MmBase, SecHdr->SizeOfRawData, PAGE_READWRITE, &Protect );